gds-operations/vcloud-walker/README.md

 # VCloud Walker

-Vcloud-walker is a command line tool, to describe different vcloud entities.
+Vcloud-walker is a command line tool, to describe different VMware vCloud Director 5.1 entities.
+It uses Fog under the hood.

 ## Usage
 To find usage, run `bundle exec thor list`.